golang/proposal/design/go2draft-type-parameters.md

 // calling the Set method to set each returned value.
 //
 // Note that because T is only used for a result parameter,
-// type inference does not work when calling this function.
+// function argument type inference does not work when calling
-// The type argument must be passed explicitly at the call site.
+// this function.
 //
 // This example compiles but is unlikely to work as desired. func FromStrings(type T Setter)(s []string) []T {